dzhang32/ggtranscript/README.md

 ## Usage

-`ggtranscript` introduces 5 new `geom`s (`geom_range()`,
+`ggtranscript` introduces 5 new geoms (`geom_range()`,
 `geom_half_range()`, `geom_intron()`, `geom_junction()` and
-`geom_junction_label_repel()`) and several helper functions designed to visualize transcript structure and annotation.
+`geom_junction_label_repel()`) and several helper functions designed to facilitate the visualization of transcript structure and annotation.

-`geom_range()` and `geom_intron()` enable the plotting of exons and introns, the core components of transcript annotation. `ggtranscript` also provides `to_intron()`, which convert exon co-ordinates to the corresponding introns.
-Together, `ggtranscript` enables users to plot transcript structures with only exons as the required input and a few lines of code.
+`geom_range()` and `geom_intron()` enable the plotting of exons and introns, the core components of transcript annotation. `ggtranscript` also provides `to_intron()`, which converts exon co-ordinates to the corresponding introns.
+Together, `ggtranscript` enables users to plot transcript structures with only exons as the required input and just a few lines of code.

 ``` r
 library(magrittr)